kgq0925/CarND-Vehicle-Detection-And-Tracking/writeup.md

 #### 2. HOG Parameters

-'pixels_per_cell': It is chosen based on the scale of the features important to do the classification.
+`pixels_per_cell`: It is chosen based on the scale of the features important to do the classification.
 A very small size would blow up the size of the feature vector and a very large one may not capture relevant information.

-'cells_per_block': A large size makes local changes less significant while a smaller block size weights local changes more.
+`cells_per_block`: A large size makes local changes less significant while a smaller block size weights local changes more.

-'orientations': It sets the number of bins in the histogram of gradients.
+`orientations`: It sets the number of bins in the histogram of gradients.
 The authors of the HOG paper had recommended a value of 9 to capture gradients between 0 and 180 degrees in 20 degrees increments.

 I tried various combinations of parameters and found `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` gave the best result.